dext0s/cc-project-steganography-telegram-bot/milestone-docu/0-milestone/setup-environment.md

 Proper management of package dependence will be set on the following milestones.

 As for code guidelines I'll be following [PEP-8](https://peps.python.org/pep-0008/) and [PEP-257](https://peps.python.org/pep-0257/).

+## Code documentation

+To generate the documentation of the source code we will use [PyDoc](https://docs.python.org/es/3/library/pydoc.html) standard tool.
+ We will follow up the standard and as an example for it we have [this tutorial](https://www.datacamp.com/tutorial/docstrings-python).